DFKI-NLP/dfki-nlp.github.io/content/publication/acl2022-nlppower-harbecke-f1/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Proceedings of the 7th Workshop on Representation Learning for NLP"
+publication: "Proceedings of the 1st Workshop on Efficient Benchmarking in NLP"
-publication_short: "ACL-REPL4NLP 2022"
+publication_short: "ACL-NLPPower 2022"

-abstract: "Pre-trained language models (PLM) are effective components of few-shot named entity recognition (NER) approaches when augmented with continued pre-training on task-specific out-of-domain data or fine-tuning on in-domain data.
-However, their performance in low-resource scenarios, where such data is not available, remains an open question.
-We introduce an encoder evaluation framework, and use it to systematically compare the performance of state-of-the-art pre-trained representations on the task of low-resource NER.
-We analyze a wide range of encoders pre-trained with different strategies, model architectures, intermediate-task fine-tuning, and contrastive learning.
-Our experimental results across ten benchmark NER datasets in English and German show that encoder performance varies significantly, suggesting that the choice of encoder for a specific low-resource scenario needs to be carefully evaluated."
+abstract: "Relation classification models are conventionally evaluated using only a single measure, e.g., micro-F1, macro-F1 or AUC.
+In this work, we analyze weighting schemes, such as micro and macro, for imbalanced datasets.
+We introduce a framework for weighting schemes, where existing schemes are extremes, and two new intermediate schemes.
+We show that reporting results of different weighting schemes better highlights strengths and weaknesses of a model."

 # Summary.
 An optional shortened abstract.
 summary: ""